 After talking with us and reviewing our information, here are how things usually work:

 3) We prepare the documents in Eugene.
 Depending on the particular deal–whether we already own the property free and clear or we’re closing a Fannie Mae/Freddie Mac/HUD foreclosure, etc.–we connect with an escrow company in Kansas City.
-4) The FOUR DOCUMENTS include a:

 How about if you have an emergency and need your money back?